Unknown-Negotiator/RNA_folding_energy/README.md

 ## Usage

-1. Run the script with the following command:
+1. Run the script to calculate distances and pseudo-energies:

     ```bash
     python pdbs_to_energy.py /path/to/pdb/files /path/to/output/directory